Majid Khadduri: Personal life

 Khadduri was born in Mosul, Iraq in 1909 where he lived until 1928, when he graduated high school.
 Afterwards he headed to Lebanon and the American University of Beirut, where he received his B.A. in 1932.
 He followed this up with a Ph.
-D in International Law and Political Science in 1938.
+D in International Law and Political Science in 1938 from the University of Chicago.
 From 1939 to 1947 he worked for the Iraqi Ministry of Education and as a law professor at the Higher Teachers College.
 In 1946 he was a member of the first Iraqi delegation to the United Nations and helped draft the organization's charter.

 He had two brothers, Khalid, and Dulel, and two sisters Mathela and Khairiya.
 He married Madjia Dawaff, who died in 1972, and had two children: Farid and Shirin, who in turn gave him three grandchildren.
 He died on January 25, 2007, at a care facility in Potomac, Maryland.

 Academic life

 After his experiences at the United Nations, Khadduri returned to the United States, where he was a professor at Indiana University and his alma mater, the University of Chicago.
 He then taught at Johns Hopkins University, where he founded the SAIS Middle Eastern Studies program and served until 1970.
 From 1960 to 1980, he served as director of Center for Middle East Studies.
 It was there that he offered some of the first courses on Islamic law in the nation.
 His graduates included: